short-url-asia/short-url-composer/README.md

+# ShortURL – A free URL Shortener class for PHP

 ## Installation & loading
 ShortURL is available on [Packagist](https://packagist.org/packages/shorturl/shorturl) (using semantic versioning), and installation via [Composer](https://getcomposer.org) is the recommended way to install ShortURL.
 Just add this line to your `composer.json` file: